-Install the room thermostat in accordance with the instruction sheet in the box with the thermostat.
-Run the thermostat lead wires inside the control compartment.
-Connect the thermostat as shown on the wiring diagram.
-Never install the thermostat on an outside wall or where it will be influenced by drafts, concealed hot or cold water pipes, lighting fixtures, radiation from fireplace, rays of sun, lamps, television, radios or air streams from registers.
-Refer to the instructions packed with the thermostat for best anticipator adjustment or selection.
-Locate the thermostat approximately five feet up from the floor.
+Install the room thermostat in accordance with the instruction sheet packed in the box with the thermostat.
+Run the thermostat lead wires inside the blower compartment and connect to low voltage terminals as shown on the wiring diagram.
+Never install the thermostat on an outside wall or where it will be influenced by drafts, concealed hot or cold water pipes or ducts, lighting fixtures, radiation from fireplace, sun rays, lamps, televisions, radios or air streams from registers.
+Refer to instructions packed with the thermostat for "heater" selection or adjustment.